does opened vodka go bad

 We will also answer the question: does opened vodka go bad, and what to do to ensure that the drink does not lose its taste even years after purchase.

-How to Store Vodka: Best Practices
+How to Store Vodka: Best Practice

 Have you ever wondered – how do you store vodka?
 To preserve the purity and taste of the drink for years to come, it is important to follow simple but effective rules.
 Let’s have a look at how to store vodka so that it remains as good as the day it was bought – regardless of whether the bottle is sealed or already opened.